18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 --- on line 4.
 ```

-And now you can just start writing a blog post for us on line 5.
+And now you can just start writing a blog post for us on line 7.
 Say hello!
 It should look like this:

 ![Screen Shot: Adding Front Matter and saving the post](https://cloud.githubusercontent.com/assets/5784474/6355992/346b568a-bc28-11e4-9e26-1437a625b5f5.png)

-When you are done writing, save the post by pressing Command + S. And then return back to the Terminal.
-(Don't worry.
+*When you are done writing, save the post by pressing Command + S.

+*And then return back to the Terminal.

+>(Don't worry.
 You are almost done.)

+### Learn How To Make A Pull Request

-Type `git status` again.
-You'll notice that it says "untracked files" followed by the name of your blog post.
-Git has three stages that a file can be in: untracked, staged, or committed.
-We're about to move the file from untracked to staged to committed.
+*Type `git status` again.

+>You'll notice that it says "untracked files" followed by the name of your blog post.
+Git has three stages that a >file can be in: untracked, staged, or committed.
+We're about to move the file through all three stages: from untracked to staged to committed.

+*Type in `git add _posts/2015-02-19-new-post.md` and hit enter.

+>This moves the file from untracked the stage.

+*Type `git status` again.

-First type in `git add _posts/2015-02-19-new-post.md` and hit enter.
-This moves the file from untracked the stage.
-When you type `git status` again, you'll see that the file is now under changes to be committed.
+>You'll now see that the file is now under changes to be committed.

 ![Screen Shot: Git Add Post / Status](https://cloud.githubusercontent.com/assets/5784474/6357569/69efb3b8-bc33-11e4-9783-35c1df730391.gif)

-Well done!
-At this point, you've told Git that this file should be committed but you haven't committed anything.
-So you could work on other things that need to be committed, or you could commit right now.
+>Well done!
+At this point, you've told Git that this file should be committed but you haven't committed anything. >So you could work on other things that need to be committed, or you could commit this file right now.
 We're going to commit right now.

-Type `git commit -m "My First Post"` followed by enter
+*Type `git commit -m "My First Post"` followed by enter

-You'll now see something that looks like this:
+>You'll now see something that looks like this:

 ![Screen shot: git commit](https://cloud.githubusercontent.com/assets/5784474/6357623/d0b52cf4-bc33-11e4-8b9b-400eed3db489.gif)

-That means one file changed -- and it was your blog post!
+>That means one file changed -- and it was your blog post!
 You've officially committed the file.
-You're still at the point where only you can see this file, but it's now officially been recorded.
-You've recorded the change for yourself and you're ready to suggest the change to 18F!
+You're still at >the point where only you can see this file, but it's now officially been recorded.
+You've recorded the change for >yourself and you're ready to suggest the change to 18F!

-Type in `git status` one more time.
-You should see nothing to commit, working directory clean.
-That's because nothing has changed since the last commit.
+*Type in `git status` one more time.

+>You should see nothing to commit, working directory clean.
+That's because nothing has changed since the last >commit.

-**Note, the following part of these instructions will fail for anyone who is not an 18F employee.**
+**Note, the following part of these instructions will fail for anyone who is not an 18F employee.
+We are including them here so you can see what happens when we push the file up to Github.
+If you follow these instructions for any project you're working on in Github, they will work the same way**

-If we type `git push origin melody-kramer
+* Type `git push origin melody-kramer-post` and then hit enter.

+>This pushes that branch up to Github.

 ![checkout and pull](https://cloud.githubusercontent.com/assets/5784474/6357926/10c13dcc-bc36-11e4-9b6b-ca8e92163983.gif)
--post` and then hit enter, we should push that branch up to github.

-Go back to [18F on Github](github.com/18F/18f.gsa.gov) and you should see that you recently pushed a branch.
-It will look like this:
+*Go back to [18F on Github](github.com/18F/18f.gsa.gov) and you should see that you recently pushed a branch.

+>It will look like this:

 ![Screen shot: Pull Request](https://cloud.githubusercontent.com/assets/5784474/6357697/4f989e70-bc34-11e4-9d20-4b13acc0a672.png)

-Click compare and pull request.
+*Click `Compare and Pull Request`.
 It's a big green button.

-You can add a little comment like "I wrote a blog post.
+>You can add a little comment like "I wrote a blog post.
 Isn't this the greatest thing?"

-And then click Create Pull Request.
+*Then click `Create Pull Request`.

 ![Screen Shot: Creating Pull Request](https://cloud.githubusercontent.com/assets/5784474/6357705/5bf596aa-bc34-11e4-9c66-bf59732a43c4.png)

-This asks 18F to accept your contribution.
+>This asks 18F to accept your contribution.

 ![Screen Shot: 18F receiving contribution from user](https://cloud.githubusercontent.com/assets/5784474/6357710/6581c1ee-bc34-11e4-9329-252f4dc87a28.png)

-You always want to make sure what's on your local machine is as up to date as it can be.
-So whenever you return to the terminal, make it a habit to type `git checkout staging` and then `git pull` again, just to make sure everything is current.
+>You always want to make sure what's on your local machine is as up to date as it can be.
+So whenever you return >to the terminal, make it a habit to

+*Type `git checkout staging` followed by `git pull` again, just to make sure everything is current.

 ![screenshot: checkout and pull](https://cloud.githubusercontent.com/assets/5784474/6357931/16f97b6e-bc36-11e4-9a85-cf5f4c09d3ab.gif)